How to Calculate Spot Welding Cost: A Step-by-Step Guide

 wire and consumable tracking

-1. Weigh wire spools before/after runs and record kilograms used.
+1. Weigh wire spools before and after runs; record kilograms used.

-These metrics give actionable, data-driven cost inputs.
+These metrics give actionable, data-driven cost inputs you can use directly in your cost model.

 Calculating Energy Consumption and ARC Time